ihamidi/TipCalculator/README.md

 # TipCalculator-Android
- A simple caluculator to help you with your tipping needs
+ A simple calculator to help you with your tipping needs Written in Java using Android Studio